perltidy/perltidy/docs/ci_update.md

 ## Block comment indentation changes in ternary statements

 Another change is that the indentation of block comments within ternary statements is improved.
+These can be difficult to format.
 For example, here is the old default formatting of a complex ternary with lots of comments:

 ```
     # a) under an interactive shell?